 Most people know that the enactment of the Patriot Act gave the Government significant powers to monitor citizens.
 But what also came with that legislation were significant duties placed upon banks, money service businesses, casinos, and merchants selling merchandise worth more than $10,000 to report suspicious activities.
 If an employee of a financial institution sees something they regard as suspicious, such as receiving cash that smells like marijuana, or issuing large sums of casino chips that are not gambles but rather turned back into the casino for issuance of a casino check, then they are obligated to file a SAR.
 The end result is the federal government may come knocking on your door – or worse – seizing your assets for what was nothing more that an oversight or activity that resembled structuring.

-In the old days structuring was rarely prosecuted and truth be told, agents are not typically nearly as interested in prosecuting “stucturers” as they are forfeiting structured monies.
+In the old days structuring was rarely prosecuted and truth be told, agents are not typically nearly as interested in prosecuting “structurers” as they are forfeiting structured monies.
 Nonetheless, 31 U.S.C.
 5324 is increasingly being prosecuted in addition to launching forfeiture efforts.
 It is important for businesses to understand that they are not free to deposit or withdraw their money any way they see fit.
 They must do so in ways that not designed to avoid 8300s and CTRs.
 If not, they may be prosecuted and are more likely to lose their money to the Government.

 States also carry similar laws that have similar seizure and forfeiture powers.
-Not to be outdone by the federal governent, Article 59 of the Texas Code of Criminal Procedure also calls for such seizures in the state system.
+Not to be outdone by the federal government, Article 59 of the Texas Code of Criminal Procedure also calls for such seizures in the state system.
 Of course, all 49 other states have joined the seizure party.
 Dallas, Fort Worth, Houston, San Antonio, and smaller jurisdictions such as Wise County all have their own forfeiture initiatives which account for millions in assets.